Taking you by the hand every step

 Will it look different?

 Passive Houses can have any desired appearance, using any cladding material and form.
 However, the building's form can affect how easy it is to meet the standard.
-A simpler rectangular two-story house with large north-facing windows and eaves is easier to certify than a complex single-story building with windows on all sides and shading.
+A simpler rectangular two-story house with the majority of windows north-facing with eaves is easier to certify than a complex single-story building with windows on all sides and no shading.

 How can a Passive House make me sleep better?